US Conference 2020

 Confirmed speakers include:

-- Patrick Grother, Biometric Standards and Testing Lead and author of the December 2019 report on bias, National Institute of Standards and Technology (NIST), USA
+- Patrick Grother, Biometric Standards and Testing Lead and author of the Face Recognition Vendor Test (FRVT) report, National Institute of Standards and Technology (NIST), USA

 Shonnie Lyon, Director, Office of Biometrics Identity Management (OBIM), Department of Homeland Security (DHS), USA

-- John Howard, Data Scientist, The Maryland Test Facility, USA
+- John Howard, Principal Data Scientist, The Maryland Test Facility, USA

 - Frank Torres, Senior Policy Director, Microsoft, USA